jivtodeprajwal27/Compiler-Prajwal1/Documentation/Thorium Documentation.md

 programming language created as part of the CS 327 course at IITGN.
 Thorium is statically type-checked with an emphasis on expressiveness.

-**Readme**

-**Language Description** : Thorium is under development, a high-level, general-purpose

-programming language created as part of the CS 327 course at IITGN.
-Thorium is statically type-checked with emphasis on expressiveness.

 **Data Types**